Simplifying Probate in Massachusetts: What You Need to Know

 When a loved one passes away, the emotional toll is often compounded by the complex legal process known as probate.
 At Long Hagan Huff-Harris, our Boston probate attorneys help families throughout Massachusetts navigate probate efficiently and with confidence.

 Probate is the court-supervised process of settling a person’s estate—ensuring that outstanding debts are paid and remaining assets are distributed to heirs, either based on a valid will or according to state intestacy laws if no will exists.
-While essential, probate can be time-consuming, expensive, and stressful without proper planning.
+Probate can be time-consuming, expensive, and stressful without proper planning.

 Key Steps in the Probate Process